stcorp/procsim/README.md

 In the Payload Data Ground Segment (PDGS) of a satellite mission, the data processing functionality is handled by at least one Processing Facility (PF) which integrates one or more processors.
 The PF is responsible of the processing orchestration, implementing the logic to: prepare the input data for the processing, trigger the processing (performed by the processors), collect the output data.
-The processor is the entity responsible of the data processing and is composed by one or more Tasks.
+The processor is the entity responsible of the data processing and is composed of one or more Tasks.

 Tasks (executables) are called by the PF with a single command line argument: the file name of a JobOrder file.
 The JobOrder contains information for the Task, such as processing parameters, location of input data and which output data is expected.